Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 }
 ```

-* __Never nest Blocks inside Blocks and Elements inside Elements.__
+* __Never nest blocks inside blocks and elements inside elements.__

- If there’s need for more nesting, it means there’s too much complexity and the elements should be stripped down into smaller Blocks.
+ If there’s need for more nesting, it means there’s too much complexity and the elements should be stripped down into smaller blocks.

 * __Mixing BEM with Bootstrap__